Uche14/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Write a function that draws a straight line in the terminal.
 Where n is the number of times the character \ should be printed Write a function that prints a square, followed by a new line.
+Write a program that prints the numbers from 1 to 100